 How much money will you get?

-We will look at your financial situation to work out if you will ask you to pay towards the cost of your support.
-We will explain how charges are calculated and tell you about the payment options available.
+We also have to look at your financial situation to work out if you need to contribute towards the cost of your care and support – for more information, please see our webpage Paying for care at home.
+This explains how your contribution (if any – not everyone has to pay one) is calculated and about the payment options available.

 The final amount depends on the actual cost of your care and support services and on your personal financial circumstances.
 If your income and savings are above the limits set by the government, you will not be eligible to have care and support or a personal budget.
 However, we can still do a care and support plan with you, so you know what services are available and how to get them.
 There is no charge for this.